bitrix24/b24restdocs/api-reference/tasks/stages/task-stages-move-task.md

-# Move Task from One Stage to Another task.stages.movetask
+# Move a task from one stage to another task.stages.movetask

 > Scope: [`task`](../../scopes/permissions.md)
 >
 > Who can execute the method:
-> - any user for stages of My Plan
+> - any user for stages in "My Planner"
-> - any user with access to the group for Kanban stages
+> - any user with access to the group for kanban stages

-This method moves a task from one stage to another and allows changing the position of the task within the group's Kanban or My Plan.
+The method moves a task from one stage to another and allows changing the position of the task within the group's kanban or "My Planner".

 The method works as follows:
-- If a group stage is provided, the move occurs within the group's Kanban.
+- If a group stage is provided, the move occurs within the group's kanban
-- If a My Plan stage is provided, the move occurs within it.
+- If "My Planner" stage is provided, the move occurs within it

 ## Method Parameters